be-me/l4af-doc/content/_index.md

       title: Features
       text: Collaborate, publish, and maintain technical knowledge with an all-in-one documentation site.
 Used by 100,000+ startups, enterprises, and researchers.
       items:
-        - name: Optimized SEO
+        - name: Access to Tools
-          icon: magnifying-glass
+          icon: beaker
           description: Automatic sitemaps, RSS feeds, and rich metadata take the pain out of SEO and syndication.
-        - name: Fast
+        - name: Opportunities to Connect
           icon: bolt
-          description: Super fast page load with Tailwind CSS and super fast site building with Hugo.
+          description: Collaboration brings better results than competition.
-        - name: Easy
+        - name: Easy to Join
           icon: sparkles
           description: One-click deployment to GitHub Pages.
 Have your new website live within 5 minutes!
-        - name: No-Code
+        - name: Get as Involved as You Want
-          icon: code-bracket
+          icon: face-smile
           description: Edit and design your site just using rich text (Markdown) and configurable YAML parameters.
         - name: Highly Rated
           icon: star
           description: Rated 5-stars by the community.
-        - name: Swappable Blocks
+        - name: A Library Collection
-          icon: rectangle-group
+          icon: building-library
-          description: Build your pages with blocks - no coding required!
+          description: Get informed and inspired
   - block: cta-card
     content:
-      title: "Start Writing with the #1 Effortless Documentation Platform"
+      title: "Create your best tomorrow today!"
-      text: Hugo Blox Docs Theme brings all your technical knowledge together in a single, centralized knowledge base.
-Easily search and edit it with the tools you use every day!
+      text: The Library for Alternate Futures provides a knowledge base and strategic support.
       button:
         text: Get Started
         url: https://hugoblox.com/templates/details/docs/